JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 date: 2025-05-04T01:20:21+01:00
 draft: false
 tags: ["Dev"]
-description: 'Selfhosted Apps that simplify my workflow as of May 2025: Homarr, Immich'
+description: 'Selfhosted Apps that simplify my workflow as of May 2025: Termix, Immich'
 url: 'selfhosted-apps-may-2025'
 ---